-Fair values of corporate bonds are calculated based on market prices.
 Fair values of convertible bonds are calculated based on resembling bonds without the option to convert to stocks.

 (Other)

 Financial instruments other than above mentioned are settled mainly on a short-term basis, and their fair values approximate their carrying amounts.